camunda/camunda-docs-manual/content/update/minor/718-to-719/_index.md

 With this release, we removed the exception types as announced in the [migration guide from 7.17 to 7.18]({{< ref "/update/minor/717-to-718/_index.md#deprecated-exception-types" >}}).

 Please make sure to adjust your business logic accordingly.

+# Consolidated REST API responses for a missing process engine

+Up until 7.19, the behavior of the REST API varied from endpoint to endpoint regarding the error message you receive when the defined named process engine cannot be found.
+We consolidated this behavior, so every endpoint now issues the same exception with status code 400 and the message "No process engine available".